ucbsoj/15sp-onlinenewspackages/index.md

 ###Professors:
 * Jeremy Rue, jrue at Berkeley (Office Hours: Wednesdays from 1-4pm by appointment preferred)
-* Josh Williams, sjwilliams at Berkeley (Office Hours: TBD)
+* Josh Williams, sjwilliams at Berkeley (Office Hours: By appointment in downtown SF)

 ###When/Where